Kili McGowan – Managing Director

 Kili's Trip Reports

-	With so many truly spectacular natural wonders within relatively close proximity, it’s no surprise Tanzania’s Northern Circuit and vast Serengeti plains […]Read More ›
+With so many truly spectacular natural wonders within relatively close proximity, it’s no surprise the Northern Circuit and Tanzania’s Serengeti plains […]Read More ›

 Zimbabwe has long been a favorite destination for us at Next Adventure.
 I was first there as a two year […]Read More ›